david-rodriguez-IL/csharp-interview-daterange/README.md

 The `DateRange` class has already been defined.
 A `DateRange` contains two `DateTime` objects; a Start and End date.
 An `Equals` method has already been defined that returns true if the Start and End dates match for both `DateRange` objects.

-The `Overlapper` class has been partially defined.
-The `FindOverlap` function should take two `DateRange` and determine how they overlap.
+The `DateRangeExtensions` class has been partially defined.
+The `FindOverlap` extension should take two `DateRange` and determine how they overlap.
 The "overlap" is the portion of both DateRanges that is identical.
+It is still considered overlapping even if it only overlaps by a single day (i.e. the End of one DateRange is the Start of the other).

 Overlap Example:
 * `dateRange1`: 2022-01-01 to 2022-03-01